Skip to content

 The Difference Between THC and THCa

 THCa molecules are larger than THC molecules and cannot bind to the body’s cannabinoid receptors that make up the endocannabinoid system.
-THC is one of the cannabinoids that readily interacts with CB1 receptors to produce a high, euphoric feeling.
-But that doesn’t mean there are no benefits to THCa or raw cannabis.
-There are quite a few, and more are being discovered and studied.
+THC is one of the cannabinoids that interacts with CB1 receptors to produce a high, euphoric feeling.
+More is being discovered and studied regarding both compounds and their interactions with the body.

 How to Consume THCa

-Papa & Barkley offers whole-plant infused products containing a full spectrum of cannabinoids and terpenes, so you get the full synergistic benefits of the cannabis plant.
+Papa & Barkley offers whole-plant infused products containing a full spectrum of cannabinoids and terpenes, designed to provide the full profile of the cannabis plant.
 As with any cannabis product, it is important to seek quality sources.
-Papa & Barkley offers details about its production and a certificate of analysis for each product upon request.
+Papa & Barkley provides information about production processes and a certificate of analysis for each product upon request.
 To learn more about our products and cannabis in general, check out our Cannabis Compendium and resources on our blog.

 Jacquelyn Nause is a contributing writer with specialties in cannabis, real estate and wellness.
 She enjoys traveling with her husband, being a doting mother to her two incredible kids and enjoying the beautiful Pacific Northwest playground.